 After all that effort, have something to show for it – in case you move, or have more kids and change up the room, or for when you redecorate when your kid is like 16 (IF you ever redecorate, right?!)

 Here are five photos to take of your nursery so you can show it off to your child someday:

 Get out your DSLR if you have one and take photos when the light in the nursery is the brightest.
 Stand in the doorway and take a shot of how the whole room is put together.
 If you can’t get everything in the frame at once, divide the room up into sections.
 You can always create a collage like I did above to show off the most important elements side-by-side.

 2. A close up of the crib and anything you’ve hung above it.

 Make sure baby’s sheets are on the mattress.
 Back up as far as you can away from the crib and fit in the bed and baby’s name/initials/etc that are hung on the wall.
 Center yourself so that the crib takes center stage in your photo.
 Can you squeeze in that gorgeous rug on the floor too?

 3. The dresser/changing station with diapers stacked neatly nearby and wipes ready to go.

-I had pretty, frilly hangers that I would put an outfit or two on and hang them from the dresser handles for an added touch.
-I also stacked a few of my favorite baby books to one side of the changing pad.
+You can hide the diapers and wipes if you want to, like Alix did for Leo above.
+You could stack a few of favorite baby books to one side of the changing pad.
 You know the ones – they’re so sweet that you can’t read them without tearing up but you blame it on pregnancy hormones.